prebid/prebid.github.io/features/firstPartyData.md

 party data from the standard Prebid locations.

 {: .alert.alert-warning :}
-This document covers the new way of specifying First Party Data (as of Prebid.js 4.xx), which we recommend all publishers move towards.
-Previously, the interface was to set `fpd` values, but we are now using the more generic `ortb2` interface, which can be used for more than First Party Data.
+This document covers the method of specifying First Party Data as of Prebid.js 4.xx, which we recommend all publishers use.
+In previous versions of Prebid.js, the interface was to set `fpd` values.
+We now use the more generic `ortb2` interface, which can be used for more than just First Party Data.

 ## How It Works

-Publishers supply First Party Data (FPD) by specifying attributes as configuration or on a PBJS AdUnit.
+Publishers supply First Party Data (FPD) by specifying attributes as configuration or on a Prebid.js AdUnit.
 Here's a summary of how it works:

 ![First Party Data Summary](/assets/images/flowcharts/FirstPartyData-Summary.png){: .pb-lg-img :}